Religious and Interfaith Studies Minor

-PROGRAM OVERVIEW A major or minor in religion at Drake University is a study of sacred texts and their interpretation, of theological and ethical reasoning, of the breadth of religious thinking and practice, and of the meaning of the religious quest for a comprehensive understanding of reality.
+PROGRAM OVERVIEW A minor in Religious and Interfaith Studies at Drake University is a study of sacred texts and their interpretation, of theological and ethical reasoning, of the breadth of religious thinking and practice, and of the meaning of the religious quest for a comprehensive understanding of reality.
 Our courses can prepare students for an understanding of the diverse religious traditions of the world, for graduate study, and for critical reflection on the ways in which human communities experience and describe the sacred.

 In addition to the possibilities that the study of religion itself offers, we have much to offer as a department.
 Our size affords us the luxury of really getting to know our students.
 We take seriously Drake’s commitment to collaborative learning between faculty and students.
 As faculty, we value time we spend with students beyond the classroom, engaging in conversation, mentoring students, and building community.